US States by Unemployment Rate, 2026

 | 20 | Minnesota | 4.5% | +1.0 pp |

-The table ranks jurisdictions from the highest unemployment rate to the lowest; ties are ordered alphabetically.
+Ties are ordered alphabetically.
 Values are preliminary BLS LAUS seasonally adjusted estimates for February 2026.

 US state unemployment rate chart: Top 20 in 2026

 Bar length is scaled to the highest value in the snapshot, 6.5% for the District of Columbia.
-The chart highlights how far the highest-rate jurisdictions sit above the national unemployment rate of 4.4%.

-Methodology: how the 2026 state unemployment ranking is calculated
+Methodology: how the ranking is calculated

-The unemployment rate is calculated as the number of unemployed people divided by the civilian labor force.
+The unemployment rate is calculated as unemployed people divided by the civilian labor force.
 A person is counted as unemployed when they are without a job, available for work and actively seeking employment according to labor-force survey concepts.
 The rate is expressed as a percentage of the labor force, not as a percentage of the total population.

 US states by unemployment rate 2026: full table